The UK edition of I’m a Celebrity Get me out of Here is finally returning to Australia and the line up of celebs aims not to disappoint.

 I’m A Celebrity remains a staple show for ITV in the run-up to Christmas and is broadcast live on ITV with other content available across the ITV network.

-Everything is also streamed live and on-demand on the ITV Hub streaming service, but sadly this is blocked to users outside the UK.
+Everything is also streamed live and on-demand on the ITVX streaming service (Formally ITV Hub), but sadly this is blocked to users outside the UK.